pwndizzle/CodeExecutionOnWindows/examples.md

   - Description: The control panel feature within Windows supports the execution of arbitrary DLLs as demonstrated in the shadowbrokers release. (https://www.dearbytes.com/blog/playing-around-with-nsa-hacking-tools/)
   - Example: control.exe payload.dll

+- csc.exe
+  - Description: The .NET compiler can be used to compile a c# payload locally that can then be executed.
+  - Example: C:\Windows\Microsoft.NET\Framework\v2.0.50727\csc.exe /out:payload.exe payload.cs
+  - Example payload.cs: public class x{public static void Main(){System.Diagnostics.Process.Start("calc");}}

 - cscript.exe/wscript.exe
   - Description: Windows script engines that support both VBS and JScript execution.
 CScript is the console version, WScript is the Window version.
 Neither version supports scripts being supplied on the command line, instead a file must be created containing the script or a funky bat file wrapper.
   - Example: cscript.exe test.vbs (where test.vbs contains WScript.Echo "test")